l2fprod/ibmcloud-vpc-clientvpn/README.md

    ```sh
    (cd 020-infrastructure && ./main.sh apply)
    ```
 1. At that stage, you can already establish an OpenVPN connection to validate the Client VPN creation.
-Use the OpenVPN user interface or command line with the generated configuration file [config/client-full.ovpn](./config/client-full.ovpn) that includes all required certificates and key.
+Use the OpenVPN user interface or the command line (from your machine, not the Docker container above) with the generated configuration file [config/client-full.ovpn](./config/client-full.ovpn) that includes all required certificates and key.
    ```
    sudo openvpn --config config/client-full.ovpn
    ```

    You should see the message `Initialization Sequence Completed`.
 The output also includes information about the server configuration, the routes that were pushed to the client.
+1. Leave the VPN connection running

 ## Test connectivity